lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/toolsSetups.md

+---
+title: Installing Developer Tools on your own System
+permalink: /sds/basics/infrastructure/onpremise/dockerCompose/readmes/toolsSetups/
+sidebar:
+  nav: "lMenu-SDS-2.x"
+author: "Raazesh Sainudiin"
+author_profile: true
+---

 # Summary

+All the developer tools we need (minimally), including JDK, sbt, etc. are already installed in `lamastex/hsbase` docker image.

+**OPTIONALLY**, You can also install it on your local machine, especially if you want to integrate it with IDEs you prefer (we will mostly use command-line developer tools like sbt within docker services here in order to allow system-specific installations to the user).

+# Installing Developer Tools on your own System

 In order to work on the programming exercises locally, you need to have the following tools installed on your local machine:

 1. Oracle JDK, the Java Development Kit, version 1.8.